Jim Chu: Biography

-Chu grew up in East Vancouver, the second oldest of four children of immigrants from Shanghai.
-He graduated from Sir Charles Tupper Secondary School, where he played rugby, in 1978.
+Chu stated that his experiences with the Riley Park gang led to his interest in becoming a policeman.
+Chu graduated from Sir Charles Tupper Secondary School, where he played rugby, in 1978.
 A fellow alumni of Sir Charles Tupper was the gangster Bindy Johal, a man whom Chu was to pursue as a policeman.
-Joining the police department a year after his high-school graduation, he continued his education at the same time, earning a Bachelor of Business Administration from Simon Fraser University and an MBA from the University of British Columbia.
+Joining the police department a year after his high school graduation, he continued his education at the same time, earning a Bachelor of Business Administration from Simon Fraser University and an MBA from the University of British Columbia.
 His police training includes the FBI Advanced SWAT course and the FBI National Executive Institute.

 Chu has served in a number of investigative and support roles.
-As Sergeant in charge of recruiting, he developed the VPD's applicant guide and the department's first website in 1996.
-In 1997, he became an Inspector, and since then has supervised a number of transitions in the VPD's electronic communications technology, including the introduction of its current radio system and mobile computing system.
+As sergeant in charge of recruiting, he developed the VPD's applicant guide and the department's first website in 1996.
+In 1997, he became an inspector, and since then has supervised a number of transitions in the VPD's electronic communications technology, including the introduction of its current radio system and mobile computing system.
 In 2001, he was given command of District 4, which roughly corresponds to the Southwest quarter of Vancouver.
 Chu became a deputy chief in 2003, in charge of the Support Services division, which handles human resources, information technology, planning and communications.
 It also includes the department's Financial Services Section, and he has earned recognition for his role in dealing with the department's cost overruns.
 In July 2007, he was placed in charge of the Operations Support division, which oversees criminal intelligence, emergency response and the gang and drug squads.
 He is the author of a 2001 book, Law Enforcement Information Technology.